Best beaches on Aruba – from action-packed sands to serene stretches and secluded coves

 Published on Friday, June 3rd, 2016 by Tristan RalstonTags: Arashi, Aruba, Aruba’s alabaster world-renowned beaches, Baby Beach, Best beaches on Aruba, Boca Catalina, Boca Grandi, Boca Prins, caribbean, Dos Playa, Druif Beach, Eagle Beach, Grapefield, Hadicurari Beach, Malmok Beach, Manchebo Beach, Mangel Halto, Palm Beach, Rodgers Beach

-From action-packed sands to serene stretches and secluded coves, each of Aruba’s alabaster world renowned beaches has its own unique signature
+From action-packed sands to serene stretches and secluded coves, each of Aruba’s alabaster world-renowned beaches has its own unique signature.
+Here’s 13 of the best beaches on Aruba.

 The northwestern-most stretch of beach is Arashi, just after the California Lighthouse.
 The shallow area extends for some distance.
 With makeshift huts and a large parking area, Arashi attracts snorkelers with its gentle currents and abundant sea life.